saad946/Kubeflow-Kserve-pipeline/README.md

    - **Cause:** Large images (sklearnserver, storage-initializer) taking time to pull
    - **Fix:** Wait for images to finish pulling (normal behavior, takes 2-5 minutes)
    - **Verification:** Check pod events: `kubectl describe pod <pod-name> -n kserve-test`

+3. **KServe S3 Access Issues:**
+   - **Error:** `NoCredentialsError: Unable to locate credentials` in storage-initializer
+   - **Cause:** Storage-initializer init container cannot access AWS credentials
+   - **Fix:**
+     - Create a ServiceAccount that references the AWS credentials secret
+     - Use `serviceAccountName` in the InferenceService spec (not `storageSecret` which doesn't exist)
+     - The ServiceAccount allows the storage-initializer to access the credentials

 ## 12. Verify Installation